cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **Tree**

-Tree data structure is useful for both back end and front end development.
+The tree data structure is useful for both back end and front end development.
 There are different types of trees, but we'll start with the one that is used the most (the most basic type of tree).

 Each container on a tree data structure is also called **node**, just like linked lists.
-Each node holds a data and a reference to its children (or branches, you could say).
+Each node holds data and a reference to its children (or branches, you could say).
 A child is any node directly underneath a given node.
-And a child node can refer to the node directly top of it as its parent.
+And a child node can refer to the node directly on top of it as its parent.
 Nodes at a given level are called **siblings** if they share the same parent.

 ![Tree](../images/blog/bigO/tree.jpg)

 Of course, it is possible to traverse through a tree.
-Tree traversal has different types, but in general it means to iterate through different elements inside a tree in some fashion.
+Tree traversal has different types, but in general, it means to iterate through different elements inside a tree in some fashion.
 There are 2 major types of tree traversal methods.
 The order of traversing is what distinguishes the methods of tree traversal.
 Let's talk about those 2:

 1. **Breadth-first traversal:** With this method, we iterate each level of a tree one by one.
-By that I mean starting at the root of the tree (where every branch stems), and then go to its children and iterate over all of them, and then go over their children an iterate all over them, and don't reach the next generation before finishing iterating over every member of the current generation.
+By that, I mean starting at the root of the tree (where every branch stems), and then go to its children and iterate over all of them, and then go over their children an iterate all over them, and don't reach the next generation before finishing iterating over every member of the current generation.

-2. **Depth-first traversal:** With this method, we iterate each branch and only when all of the subbranches are finished, we start to iterate over another one.
-But when the first subbranch is traversed, the first thing we do is to hit the bottom branch, iterate over its siblings, then climb to the parent, and iterate over its siblings, until you reach to the very top, which is the root.
-Then you go hit another branch with the same method, until all branches are finished.
+2. **Depth-first traversal:** With this method, we iterate each branch, and only when all of the subbranches are finished, we start to iterate over another one.
+But when the first subbranch is traversed, the first thing we do is to hit the bottom branch, iterate over its siblings, then climb to the parent, and iterate over its siblings, until you reach the very top, which is the root.
+Then you go hit another branch with the same method until all branches are finished.

 You can say how a tree of yours should look like.
 For example, if we say that each node in a tree can only have a maximum of two children, our tree would be called a **binary tree**.
 If you also want to restrict the values of the nodes you have, it is called a **binary search tree**, and this tree has more strict requirements.
 Still, a node can only have a maximum of two children, and these children are referred to by their position to the parent (like left and right).
 So rather than making children an array, the child nodes are assigned to properties named left and right.
-The leftside child cannot have a bigger values than its parent, and the rightside child cannot have a smaller value than its parents.
-The value a single node carries can be named data, value or key.
+The left side child cannot have a bigger value than its parent, and the right side child cannot have a smaller value than its parents.
+The value a single node carries can be named data, value, or key.

 To see the JavaScript implementation of a binary search tree, you can check [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/binary_search_tree/index.js).

 **Queue:**

 A queue is also like a container of sorts, where pieces of data enter from one end and exit from the other.
-The best way to imagine a queue is to imagine a real life queue, where you're going to buy a train ticket, or a movie ticket.
+The best way to imagine a queue is to imagine a real-life queue, where you're going to buy a train ticket or a movie ticket.
 A person has to enter the line from the end, and wait until it's his/her turn, buy the ticket and leave the line.
 Skipping or cutting in line is strictly prohibited, so the order does matter.
 The process of adding data into a queue is called **enqueuing**, and removing data from the queue is called **dequeuing**.

-A queue follows _First In First Out principle_ (FIFO for short), which means whenever we attempt to remove anything from the queue, it will always be the one that's closest to the end point of the queue.
+A queue follows _First In First Out principle_ (FIFO for short), which means whenever we attempt to remove anything from the queue, it will always be the one that's closest to the endpoint of the queue.
 So the first one in will always be the first one out.

 There is not a queue data structure that is implemented in JS, but there is a data structure called an array, which can do whatever a queue can do and many more.
-While you can interact with a JS array in many ways, a queue has a very tiny API attached to it, which only has the ability to add and remove records.
-So in JS, whenever you want to implement a queue from an array (to restrict other methods to interact with an array), you can make a queue class and use two of built-in array methods, and you are done.
+While you can interact with a JS array in many ways, a queue has a very tiny API attached to it, which only can add and remove records.
+So in JS, whenever you want to implement a queue from an array (to restrict other methods to interact with an array), you can make a queue class and use two built-in array methods, and you are done.
 For adding records to a queue, you'll need `array.unshift()`, and for removing records, you'll need `array.pop()`.
 You can see the queue implemented from a JS array from [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/queue/index.js).

 ![Queue](../images/blog/bigO/queue.jpg)